StefRuseva88/playwright-intro/README.md

 ---

 ## Overview
-We are given a simple JS app that lets the user add tasks, mark them as completed, delete them, and filter them according to their status.
-We will use Playwright to write code to test the UI of this app.
+Testing simple JS app that lets the user add tasks, mark them as completed, delete them, and filter them according to their status.

 ## Steps